agramonte/CGAdMob/README.md

-As I have done with my other extensions: Since Marmalade has an official version, I will no longer be updating this version (although some might still find the iOS portion useful).
+As I have done with my other extensions: Since Marmalade has an official version, I will no longer be updating this version.
 I want to thank all the people that helped me get this running originally.

 CGAdMob
 ==========